dmgudeman/DiveTheTrieste/README.md

 icon at the surface.
 With the use of arrows the submarine starts its descent.
 It travels down the depths and the sub allows the screen to travel to new and unseen places.
-The user can change into the codkpit where images of the appropriate depth and photic zone are shown.
+The user can change into the cockpit where images of the appropriate depth and photic zone are shown.
 The photos are either of bottom dwellers (benthic) or free swimming animals (pelagic) depending on where the sub is located.